 VA-Approved Condo Projects

 The condo project must be VA-approved before you can use a VA loan.
 The Department of Veterans Affairs reviews the project’s legal documents, HOA rules, and finances to make sure it qualifies.
-If the project isn’t already approved, your lender can try VA condominium loans, which provide several advantages, including competitive interest rates, no down payment requirement for qualified borrowers, and no mortgage insurance.
+If the project is not already VA-approved, the lender may need to submit the condo project for VA review before the loan can close.

 The only insurance-related cost is the VA funding fee, from which some individuals are exempt.
 These features can enhance affordability, particularly in markets with rising property values, and make owning a condo much more affordable.